 Human beings have no power, of themselves, to fight even the weakest of spirit beings (Hebrews 1:7).
-One angel could kill COUNTLESS human beings at will.
+A small group of the lowest of angels could kill countless human beings at will.
 Flesh and blood beings are completely helpless before the power of spirit-composed beings (Mark 16:17, Luke 9:1).

 What happened to Gabriel was that when he got near Persia he met with resistance from, and no doubt had to fight, an evil angel (with lesser demonic powers under his control?) given authority to influence the affairs of the world power.